leon4rd/test/README.md

-## Yesterday a clown held a door open for me.
-I thought it was a nice jester.
+## Yesterday I confused the words "jacuzzi" and "yakuza".
+Now I'm in hot water with the Japanese mafia.